varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-4-labs/lab-13b/README.md

 ### Prerequisites
 * `Lab-13b` requires that the [JuMP](https://jump.dev/JuMP.jl/stable/), [MadNLP](https://github.com/MadNLP/MadNLP.jl), and the [PrettyTables](https://github.com/ronisbr/PrettyTables.jl) packages be installed using the [Julia package manager included in the standard library](https://docs.julialang.org/en/v1/stdlib/Pkg/).

-Note: the _advanced task_ requires plotting.
+* __Note__: the _advanced task_ requires plotting.
 Thus, we must install the [Plots.jl](https://docs.juliaplots.org/stable/) and [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) packages.
 However, if these give errors during installation, then skip installing these packages, and comment out the `using XXX` statements in `Include.jl`.

 # Tasks
 1. Start the Julia in the `Lab-13b` folder with the `--project=.` argument